pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-local-extension.md

 Set step 1

-#|en| <i>Introduction of a local extension</i> can be performed in two ways: by creating either subclass or a wrapper class.
+#|en| *Introduction of a local extension*  can be performed in two ways: by creating either subclass or a wrapper class.
 In this example, we will use inheritance.

-#|en| First, we create a new subclass of the original <code>Date</code> class.
+#|en| First, we create a new subclass of the original `Date` class.

 Go to the end of file